abcnews/composite-builder/README.md

 #composite-builder

-A tool for building compositetional graphics for use on social media.
+A tool for building composite graphics for use on social media.

 ## Dependencies